emacsmirror/loopy/README.md

   many iterations. `var` starts at 0, and is increased by 1 each time.

-  Remember that the incrementing happens where the `repeat` command is used in the loop body; it is not treated different from other commands.
+  Remember that the incrementing happens where the `repeat` command is used in the loop body; it is not treated as different from other commands.
 This can be changed, it feels too weird.

   ```elisp